 The Corporation's long-term incentive program is also designed to align the interests of the executives with those of its shareholders.
-In 2021, these incentives consisted of two share-based compensation components: RSUs and PSUs.
+In 2022, these incentives consisted of two share-based compensation components: RSUs and PSUs.
 The long-term incentive award value for each Named Executive Officer is dependent on the officer's role, experience, performance, and peer market data.
 In prior years, the long-term incentive program also had an Option component; however, the Corporation made the decision to discontinue the granting of new Options as part of compensation and instead to focus on RSUs and PSUs as the share-based compensation components for executive officers.
 Outstanding Options will continue to vest based on their original grant terms.

-PSUs, RSUs (and Options) are granted under the Omnibus Plan to directors, executive officers, employees, consultants and other service providers of the Corporation and are intended to align such individual's and shareholder interests by attempting to create a direct link between compensation and shareholder return.
+PSUs, RSUs (and Options) are granted under the Corporation's omnibus long term incentive plan (the "Omnibus Plan") to directors, executive officers, employees, consultants and other service providers of the Corporation and are intended to align such individual's and shareholder interests by creating a direct link between compensation and shareholder return.
 Participation in the Omnibus Plan rewards overall corporate performance, as measured through the price of shares in the Corporation.
 In addition, the Omnibus Plan enables executives to develop and maintain a significant ownership position in the Corporation.
-See also "MATTERS TO BE ACTED UPON AT THE MEETING - Re-Approval of the Omnibus Long-Term Incentive Plan".
+See also "Incentive Plan Awards - The Omnibus Plan".